 Answer: You pay a late fee of Rs.
 100 for every day of delay after the due date to a maximum of five thousand Rupees.
 Refusal to file attracts a penalty ranging from 10% of the tax not paid or ten thousand Rupees.

 Answer: This is a scheme under GST, which allows small taxpayers whose turnover is less than Rs.1.0 crore to pay tax at a fixed rate of turnover.

 Question 14: How does GST benefit small businesses?

 Answer: GST makes tax filing convenient for small businesses.
 It also gives better Input Tax Credits (ITC) and makes inter and intrastate tax filing uniform.

 Question 15: As a small business owner, do I need accounting software for my GST filing?

 Answer: Yes.
 You need small business accounting software for easy tax filing and access to GTN.

 Question 16: How does online accounting software benefit small businesses?

-Answer: It becomes easy to input and collates your invoice with accounting software.
+Answer: It becomes easy to input and collate your invoice with accounting software.
 Accounting software also calculates the tax payable on each supply for you and tax return filing becomes automated.

 Question 17: Will the department be able to read my accounting software?